jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 Acquire bacterial assembled genomes from NCBI
 #############################################

-Now that you have acquired your raw sequence reads, you will need to obtain complete or partial assembled bacterial genomes to use in comparative genomic analysis in further steps of this Tutorial.
+For this tutorial, you will compare the previous whole-genome assembly of *Escherichia coli* (STEC) O157:H7 (strainA and strainB) with the closely related *E. coli* O157:H7 str.
+SAKAI reference genome.

+We can download the genome of *E. coli* O157:H7 str.
+SAKAI deposited in NCBI (accession number **NC002695.1** and assembly accession **GCF_000008865.2**) using the two tools described below.

-For this, you will use the NCBI Genome Downloading Scripts developed and implemented by `Kai Blin <https://github.com/kblin>`_.
+You will use the NCBI Genome Downloading Scripts developed and implemented by `Kai Blin <https://github.com/kblin>`_.

-1. Let's first install `ncbi-genome-download <https://github.com/kblin/ncbi-genome-download>`_ to download bacterial genomes from NCBI and `ncbi-acc-download <https://github.com/kblin/ncbi-acc-download>`_ to download sequences from GenBank/RefSeq by accession through the NCBI.
+1. Let's first install `ncbi-genome-download <https://github.com/kblin/ncbi-genome-download>`_ to download bacterial genomes and `ncbi-acc-download <https://github.com/kblin/ncbi-acc-download>`_ to download GenBank/RefSeq sequences from NCBI.

 2. Both tools will be installed in our previous created environment named ``data``.